LipSurf/plugins/docs/dynamic-matching.md

 We need to make `match` an object of type [`IDynamicMatch`](/api-reference/command.md#idynamicmatch)

-How about a plugin for Gmail that moves the currently selected messages to a folder that the user commands to.
+How about a plugin for Gmail that moves the currently selected messages to a folder that the user commands to?

 ::: tip
 We could use the wildcard matching for this (eg. "move to *") but then we cant limit the user's choices to valid folders.